Data Story

 2012-2017

-The Early College program was created allowing students to take UH classes at their high school campus.
-This addressed transportation, scheduling, and financial barriers that prevented students from taking college classes.
+Early College, a program which allows students to take UH classes at their own high school, was developed to address some of the transportation, scheduling, and financial barriers that prevented students from taking college classes previously.

 Early College Expansion